sanskrit/data/README.md

 Verbs, participles, nouns, adjectives, pronouns, indeclinables, morphemes, and sandhi rules.
 If it's a Sanskrit word, it's probably here.

-The data comes from several sources, each with its own license.
+Each of the data sources used has its own license.
 Check the LICENSE files in `learnsanskrit.org`, `sanskrit-heritage-site`, and `monier-williams` for details.

 All Sanskrit strings are written in [SLP1](slp1), mainly because it is *extremely* convenient when processing Sanskrit programmatically.
 You can